vlcn-io/materialite/ts-dbsp/notes.md

 - Demo against Signia?
 - React / DOM diffing?
 - Arbitrary logic and runtime?
 Immutable JS stuff?
 React state updates?
 Redux?

+# Next Steps

+- Turn this into an incremental reactive graph
+- Output are always differences... how can we re-construct a view over a stream of differences?
+  - A DB on the other side of the stream?
+For maintaining (post deltas) and querying the resulting view?